Harry Potter and the Cursed Child

 Martin Lowe’s theatre credits include Once; Mamma Mia!
 (West End); Our Ladies of Perpetual Succour, The Light Princess, War Horse, Caroline, or Change, Jerry Springer the Opera (all at the Royal National Theatre); Jedermann (Salzburg Festival); Abba Voyage (Abba Arena in London).
 Martin won a Tony, a Grammy and an Olivier award for his work on Once, and a Golden Reel award for his work on Mamma Mia!
 The Movie.

-To book accessible tickets and performances for Harry Potter and The Cursed Child, please contact our Access team on 0330 333 4815 or [email protected].
+To book accessible tickets and performances for Harry Potter and the Cursed Child, please contact our Access team on 0330 333 4815 or [email protected].

 Upcoming Performances:Access Seating: